AdiThakker/AdiThakker.github.io/_posts/2024-12-20-Exploring-Semantic-Kernel.md

 ## **Why Extend to a Custom Application?**

 GitHub Copilot Chat is tightly integrated into IDEs, which makes it convenient for developers.
-However, a custom application provides as excellent learning opportunity to understand the workflow and also allows for:
+However, a custom application provides as excellent learning opportunity to understand how Gen AI workflow works and also allows for:
 - **Full Model Control**: Host and manage your own LLM (e.g., Ollama) for complete autonomy.
 - **Enhanced Privacy**: Keep your data local without relying on cloud services.
 - **Extensibility**: Adapt the workflow to generate not only SQL queries but also API endpoints, test cases, or infrastructure code.